BsoBird/filesystem-catalog-original/FileTrackerCommitStrategyV2-Explained.md

 │  ├─ 1.txt  → Sub-version 1
 │  └─ 2.txt  → Sub-version 2 (will be created if not exists)
 ├─ 1/
-│  ├─ PRE_COMMIT-client1.txt
+│  ├─ PRE_COMMIT-uuid-A.txt
-│  ├─ PRE_COMMIT-client2.txt
+│  ├─ PRE_COMMIT-uuid-B.txt
 │  └─ EXPIRED-HINT.txt  ← EXISTS!
 Skip this sub-version
 └─ 2/
    (empty - ready for new attempt)